-Michelle Blicavs is CEO of IAP2 (International Association for Public Participation) gives an overview of community participation in planning and design.
+Michelle Blicavs is CEO of IAP2 (International Association for Public Participation) gives an overview of engaging with communities and stakeholders in universal design.

 Michelle Blicavs slideshow presentation PDF